config.local.yaml (git-ignored)

 llm.core:

 The simplest usage is a synchronous Chat call.
-Pass provider, model, messages, and (optionally) tools and options:
+Pass provider, model, the conversation items, and (optionally) tools and options:

 import (